sio-iago/realworld-starter-kit/readme.md

 + Download and install [leiningen](https://github.com/technomancy/leiningen)
 + Clone this repo
-+ Open a termninal, navigate to your project folder and type "lein run"
++ Open a terminal, navigate to your project folder and type "lein run"

 And you're up!